 Chess Countess is the alias of New Zealand-born, Melbourne-based songstress, Tamsyn Miller, who is well known for her soaring vocals and extensive vocal range, built over years of experience as a classically-trained vocalist.
 Chess works on blending the two contrasting worlds of classical and pop to create a unique, bordering-on-theatrical experience.

-2016 - 2018 saw Countess spread her wings in London where she met world-class film director, Alexander Miguel, and began a long term creative partnership with him.
-The release of their first single video, "Court Jester", dropped in April 2019 and received worldwide accolades.
-Chess has recorded more singles with plans to film the accompanying music videos with Miguel in the coming year.
+2016 - 2018 saw Chess spread her wings in London where she met world-class film director, Alexander Miguel, and began a creative partnership with him.
+The release of their first music video, "Court Jester", dropped in April 2019 and received worldwide accolades.